peterblazejewicz/blazejewiczbotfunction/README.md

 [5/7/18 8:39:32 PM] SampleHttpTrigger: Object reference not set to an instance of an object.
 ```

+Async/Await seems to be not yet supported too (spills errors in functions cli console).

 ## Remove errors in Azure CLI tools

 ### Remove `Worker encountered an error`